lakshmidedeepya/Spring-boot-config-client/README.md

 # Spring-boot-config-client
-This is Config Client project
+This is Config Client as well as Euerka discovery Client